rgaete/puml/README.txt

 Don't add your Makefile, pUML.pro.user file, or your build directory to the repository, they are specific to your computer.
-And remember to run "make --clean" on linux clean up the src folder after compiling.
+And remember to run "make --clean" on linux to clean up the src folder after compiling.

+General Troubleshooting:
+ - If you run into any undefined reference to vtable errors, try running qmake again.
+This happens when all the moc files aren't properly generated.